 Robots as tools for understanding human behavior.

-I build theories about how people think, learn, and interact with the world around them [HRI'22, THRI'23, RO-MAN'24].
-Then, I apply these theories to develop robot-assisted interventions to better support users of various cognitive and technical abilities [HRI'22, HRI'21, HRI'25].
+I build theories about how people think, learn, and interact with the world around them [HRI'22, THRI'23, RO-MAN'24, OECD'25].
+Then, I apply these theories to develop robot-assisted interventions to better support users of various cognitive and technical abilities [HRI'22, HRI'21, HRI'25, RSS'25].

-Such theories include a theoretical framework for discerning socially appropriate robotic assistance, robot-assisted social skills interventions for Autism Spectrum Disorder, long-term mental health support for caregivers of and individuals with dementia, a teleoperated robot platform for mitigating social isolation during the COVID-19 pandemic, designing robotic environments for social-emotional regulation for NYC public schools, and building custom social robots for anxiety reduction on university campuses.
+Such theories include a theoretical framework for discerning socially appropriate robotic assistance, robot-assisted social skills interventions for Autism Spectrum Disorder, long-term mental health support for caregivers of and individuals with dementia, a teleoperated robot platform for mitigating social isolation during the COVID-19 pandemic, global benchmarks for AI social capability developed in partnership with the OECD, designing robotic environments for social-emotional regulation for NYC DOE public schools, and building custom social robots for anxiety reduction on university campuses.

 Roboticist · Researcher · NPO Director